chalin/ng-darrrt-codelab/docs/step-9.md

-At the lower right of Dart Editor is a progress bar telling you the status of the build, which might take 20 or 30 seconds.
+At the lower right of Dart Editor is a progress bar telling you the status of the build, which might take 15 or 20.
 You might also see many warnings in an Output pane;
 as long as your app eventually comes up, you can ignore the warnings.